oupfiz5/naviserver/tests/.bats-battery/bats-core/docs/source/writing-tests.md

     output.
 Otherwise, depending on the 3rd-party tools you use to analyze the TAP stream, you can encounter unexpected behavior or errors.

-- Printing **from within the `setup` or `teardown` functions**: The same hold true as for printing with test functions.
+- Printing **from within the `setup*` or `teardown*` functions**: The same hold true as for printing with test functions.

-- Printing **outside test or `setup`/`teardown` functions**:
+- Printing **outside test or `setup*`/`teardown*` functions**:
-  - Regardless of where text is redirected to (stdout, stderr or file descriptor
+  - You should avoid printing in free code: Due to the multiple executions contexts (`setup_file`, multiple `@test`s)  of test files, output will be printed more than once.

-    3) text is immediately visible in the terminal.
+  - Regardless of where text is redirected to (stdout, stderr or file descriptor 3) text is immediately visible in the terminal, as it is not piped into the formatter.

-  - Text printed in such a way, will disable pretty formatting.
-Also, it will make output non-compliant with the TAP spec.
-The reason for this is that each test file is evaluated n+1 times (as mentioned [earlier](#writing-tests)).
-The first run will cause such output to be produced before the [_plan line_][tap-plan] is printed, contrary to the spec that requires the _plan line_ to be either the first or the last line of the output.
+  - Text printed to stdout may interfere with formatters as it can make output non-compliant with the TAP spec.
+The reason for this is that such output will be produced before the [_plan line_][tap-plan] is printed, contrary to the spec that requires the _plan line_ to be either the first or the last line of the output.

   - Due to internal pipes/redirects, output to stderr is always printed first.